-The Trustees are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRSs) and for such internal controls as Trustees determine are necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Trustees are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRSs) and the requirements of the Companies Act, 2002 and for such internal controls as Trustees determine are necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Trustees are responsible for assessing the Trusts' ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Trustees either intend to liquidate the Trust or to cease operations of the Trust, or have no realistic alternative but to do so.
-Those charged with governance are responsible for overseeing the Trusts' financial reporting process.
+In preparing the financial statements, the Trustees are responsible for assessing the Trustees' ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Trustees either intend to liquidate the Trustee or to cease operations of the Trustee, or have no realistic alternative but to do so.
+Those charged with governance are responsible for overseeing the Trustees' financial reporting process.